Posts Tagged ‘Mars Lasar’

 My compositions came with the computer and at a price of $70,000.
 After helping to get the Fairlight off the ground, I started working freelance.
 Today the machine is obsolete, PC music software is at a fraction of the price and 100x more powerful, some examples are: Logic, Performer, Cubase and Cakewalk.

-John : I would like to close by saying Mars, that you are perhaps the most talented individual I have ever been introduced to in recent memory!
-Along with your wife Cadence, you both are the most talented couple I have ever met as well!
-B.T.
-Fasmer, our readers, and myself do thank you for taking time out to give everyone some insight into both your professional career and personal life.
+John: I would like to close by saying Mars, that you are perhaps the most talented individual I have ever been introduced to in recent memory!
+Our readers, and myself do thank you for taking time out to give everyone some insight into both your professional career and personal life.

-Mars : Thank you.
-Cadence and I have worked hard to deliver our creative expressions to the world.
-We hope that through our art we can make a difference, and inspire others to do the same.
+Mars: Thank you.
+I have worked hard to deliver our creative expressions to the world.
+I hope that through our art I can make a difference, and inspire others to do the same.

 Visit MarsLasar.com and sample albums at his music store or Amazon.com page.
 You can visit Mars Lasar’s art pages & photography pages and my page for Mars Lasar.
 Art and photos are courtesy marslasar.com.